 Things looked brighter, but we opted to just skip the Perito Moreno glacier (for now) and get out of El Calafate as fast as we could…

-- What to Eat in Colombia – The Ultimate Guide to Colombian Food, a massive new guide on some of the best and most typical food to be tasted in Colombia.
+What to Eat in Colombia – The Ultimate Guide to Colombian Food, a massive new guide on some of the best and most typical food to be tasted in Colombia.
 It goes well beyond arepas.
-Part of my effort to better round up my Colombia travel guide.
+Part of my effort to better round out my Colombia travel guide.

 Yeah, one new article this month.
 Patagonia has been tough in terms of having internet, and the relatively few times I do have access goes to my freelance writing work.